Importing Medicines and Medical Devices into Australia: TGA Compliance and Logistics

 This is why medicines and medical devices should be understood as regulated imports first and freight jobs second.
 Customs entry, TGA pathway, product identity, and in some cases permit or licensing issues all have to support the same story.
 If they do not, the cargo may be moving physically while the commercial job is already broken.

 That is also why importer discipline matters more than freight enthusiasm.
 In this category, a clean file and a lawful pathway are part of the service outcome.
-The business is not merely buying transport.
-It is buying controlled, defensible movement.
+The business is not merely buying transport — it is buying controlled, defensible movement.

 Why TGA Matters So Much